barry-waldbaum-rl/reat-vm-setup/README.md

 - A vanilla VNC Docker image
 - A configured DNS container and GCR image.

-Configure VNC to provide a consistent layout for users.
+Now you'll configure the vanilla VNC container to provide a consistent layout for users that includes:

-It includes:
-- A background
-- 2 workspaces
+- A background image and 2 workspaces
-- Chrome launcher with tabs and bookmarks to all node UIs, Redis Insight, and the DNS UI
+- A Chrome launcher with tabs and bookmarks to all node admin consoles, Redis Insight, and the DNS UI
+- 2 terminal launchers to the VNC terminal and base VM
-- Terminal shell launchers with tabs opened and SSHed to all nodes.
+- 2 terminal launchers with 3 tabs each, opened and SSHed to 'north' and 'south' Redis Enterprise nodes.

 1. Create a new VM called 'admin-training-step-3' from image 'admin-training-step-2'.